Cozy Corner Charm

 Here are a few more delicious banana bread latte versions you should try:

-Vegan version: Already vegan if you use plant milk and maple syrup.
+Vegan version: Already vegan if you use plant milk and banana bread syrup.

-Protein banana bread latte: Blend in ½ scoop vanilla protein powder.
+Protein banana bread latte: Shake or blend in ½ scoop vanilla protein powder with the milk before adding coffee.

-Sugar-free: Use sugar-free maple syrup or monk fruit sweetener.
+Sugar-free: Use sugar-free banana bread syrup or monk fruit sweetener.

 Extra cozy: Add a drop of caramel syrup.